-As governments gradually ease national lockdowns enforced to slow the spread of the COVID-19 virus, national associations across Europe are adapting to football’s ‘new normal’.
-Many are either resuming or planning to resume their domestic championships behind closed doors.
+With governments having eased national lockdowns enforced to slow the spread of the COVID-19 virus, national associations across Europe have adapted to football’s ‘new normal’.
+Many resumed their domestic championships behind closed doors.

-Consistent with our commitment to clubs and national associations to postpone the return of UEFA tournaments to allow the completion of their domestic seasons, our elite European competitions will start again in August.
+Consistent with our commitment to clubs and national associations to postpone the return of UEFA tournaments to allow the completion of their domestic seasons, our elite European competitions were pushed back to start in August.

-UEFA’s Executive Committee announced revised formats, calendars and venues for almost all of our club and national team competitions, starting with the 2019/20 UEFA Champions League, UEFA Europa League, UEFA Women’s Champions League and UEFA Youth League – all due to be played to a conclusion in August.
+UEFA’s Executive Committee announced revised formats, calendars and venues for almost all of our club and national team competitions, starting with the 2019/20 UEFA Champions League, UEFA Europa League, UEFA Women’s Champions League and UEFA Youth League – all being played to a conclusion in August.

 The Return to Play project will ensure that UEFA is ready deliver its club and national team competitions, at all levels, while protecting the health of everyone involved.

 2. What is Return to Play working on?